 To find out more about the amazing conservation work that Steyning Grammar School does on the Steyning Downland Scheme, please contact Christine Humphries.

-We often work with schools on special, one-off projects.
-Recently pupils from Steyning Grammar School produced our new logo, with a bit of help from a Steyning Downland Scheme volunteer:
+We’ve also worked with local schools on special, one-off projects.
+It was pupils from Steyning Grammar School who produced our new logo – with a bit of help from a Steyning Downland Scheme volunteer: